-(d) Non-cash Financing and Investment Activities
+(e) Non-cash Financing and Investment Activities

-(i) During the years ended 30 June 2019 and 2020, the Company acquired interests in exploration and evaluation assets for which OreCorp Limited shares were issued as part of the consideration.
-The shares were valued at market price at the date of issue.
+(i) During the years ended 30 June 2020 and 2021, the Company acquired interests in exploration and evaluation assets for which OreCorp Limited shares and unlisted options were issued as part of the consideration.
+The shares were valued at market price at the date of grant and the fair value of the equity-settled share options granted is estimated as at the date of grant using the Binomial option valuation model taking into account the terms and conditions upon which the options were granted.
 The Company recognises a liability to OreCorp Limited for the fair value of the share-based payments as determined in accordance with accounting standards.
 Refer to Note 4 for further details.